cBioPortal/cbioportal/docs/portal.properties-Reference.md

 oncoprint.oncokb_hotspots.default=true|false|custom
 ```

-#### Automatic hiding of putative passenger mutations
+#### Automatic hiding of variants of unknown significance (VUS)
-By default, the selection box to hide putative passenger mutations is unchecked.
-If you want to automatically hide Putative Passenger Mutations, set this property to `true`.
+By default, the selection box to hide VUS mutations is unchecked.
+If you want to automatically hide VUS, set this property to `true`.
 Default is `false`.
 ```
-oncoprint.hide_passenger.default=true|false
+oncoprint.hide_vus.default=true|false
 ```

 # Gene sets used for gene querying